Plotting with Visclaw¶

 Plotting as post-processing¶

 Running a Fortran version of Clawpack produces output files that can then be read in to a graphics package as a post-processing step.
 If you understand the format of the output files, you can write custom graphics routines using your favorite visualization tools.
-The output formats are described in the section Output data formats.
+The output formats are described in the section Output data sytles and formats.

 Clawpack includes utilities for plotting using Python, and most of the documention assumes you will use these tools.
 See Plotting options in Python for a description of these.
 The Python package matplotlib is used under the hood for 1d and 2d plots, but the tools provided with Clawpack simplify some common tasks since they handle looping over all grid patches as is generally required when plotting AMR data.